Tin Machine: 1988–1989: First album and tour

 The band undertook a low-key tour in small venues between 14 June and 3 July 1989, before further recording sessions in Sydney, Australia.
-During these sessions Tin Machine contributed to a surfing compilation album, Beyond the Beach, with a new instrumental song titled "Needles on the Beach".
+During these sessions Tin Machine contributed to a surfing compilation album, Beyond the Beach, with "Needles on the Beach", a new instrumental song.
 A partial recording of their show from this tour recorded at La Cigale in Paris on 25 June 1989 was released digitally in August 2019.

 1990–1991: Second album and tour

-The group then went on hiatus while Bowie conducted his solo Sound+Vision Tour.
-In December 1990, Bowie split from EMI.
-Hunt Sales said that EMI "kind of freaked out a little bit at the strident, single-less Tin Machine debut", which partially explained why Bowie switched music labels.
+The group went on hiatus for most of 1990 while Bowie conducted his solo Sound+Vision Tour, which lasted through September, and then went straight into filming his role for the film The Linguini Incident (1991).
+Gabrels worked on some tracks during the year, occasionally catching up with Bowie on tour during Bowie's days off and recording guitar solos on his own in the studio.
+In December 1990, Bowie split from EMI; Hunt Sales said that EMI "kind of freaked out a little bit at the strident, single-less Tin Machine debut", which partially explained why Bowie switched music labels.
 In March 1991, the band signed to Victory Music, a new label launched by JVC and distributed worldwide by London Records and PolyGram, and recorded more new material.
 This was combined with tracks from the Sydney sessions to form the Tin Machine II album.
 The album was described as "just as impure and twisted [as their first album], but more R&B and less abrasive."
 Gabrels explained the change between the first and second album was because by the second album, "we knew one another as musicians. ...
 It wasn't as dense.
 And we actually left more room, I think for David to come up with some interesting melodies.
 There was more room for vocals on this record."

 In late 1991 Bowie reiterated that he was still happy being in the band during that time, stating "I'm content. … I'm deriving a great deal of fulfillment from working with Tin Machine", and band-mate Gabrels agreed, saying "we're doing exactly what we wanted to do."
 During press performances for songs on the album, Gabrels played his guitar with a vibrator and for a performance on BBC's Top of the Pops, who banned the use of the vibrator, he mimed playing his guitar with a chocolate éclair.

 In early August 1991, the band began promotional performances for the album, starting with TV appearances in the UK.
 From 5 October 1991 to 17 February 1992, the group went on their It's My Life Tour, which was a longer tour than their first.
 The band was joined on this tour by guitarist Eric Schermerhorn.
 On 23 November 1991, the band was the musical guest during Saturday Night Live's 17th season.